Discipline (BDSM): Punishment

-Punishments carried out on BDSM submissives, even harsh ones involving severe pain, should not be confused with those carried out in sadomasochism, though similar.
-S&M involves giving pain/torture to a "sub" for the sake of the physical pleasure of the "sub" and/or "dom".
-In BDSM discipline, punishments given are meant to derive pleasure from the psychological aspect of being inferior, by having to be "taught" and punished like a child or animal, as well as the vulnerability, rejection, and humiliation the "sub" may feel when being punished, and the humility and vulnerability the "sub" may feel after "learning" to overcome their feelings of inferiority and reconcile with the dominant by apologizing and emotionally accepting the punishment for their perceived wrong.
-One thing the two activities have in common is that there are limits and safewords in both.
+Punishments used in BDSM discipline should not be conflated with sadomasochism, although the practices may overlap.
+BDSM is an umbrella term that includes bondage and discipline, dominance and submission, and sadism and masochism, while sadomasochism refers more specifically to deriving pleasure from the giving or receiving of pain.
+BDSM practices commonly involve negotiated limits and the use of safewords to communicate consent and boundaries.

 Punishments in BDSM are carried out with the consent of both the dominant and the submissive.
 Such punishments carried out are agreed upon, set up, and talked about before the beginning of a BDSM scene or the signing of any BDSM "slave contract", and the misbehavior of the submissive is also usually predetermined before the activity begins.
-BDSM is sexual play, and such punishments are not carried out in a real world context, as said before, in that BDSM activities are predetermined, the scenes are made up, and none of it is carried out due to any real misbehavior of the submissive to any actual, real rule.
-There are "rules" separate from the BDSM scene, such as the safeword being used to signal an unwillingness to continue, and not doing a specific activity, which makes one uncomfortable, and then there are rules in the context of the play which are set to be broken and punished, these are the "play rules".
-Punishment should also not be confused with BDSM training which may involve giving pain simply in order to increase the endurance limit of the sub.
+BDSM is sexual play, and such punishments are not carried out in a real world context.
+BDSM activities are predetermined, the scenes are made up, and none of it is carried out due to any real misbehavior of the submissive to any actual, real-world rule.
+There are "rules" separate from the BDSM scene, such as the safeword being used to signal an unwillingness to continue, and not taking part in a specific activity which makes one of the participants uncomfortable.
+There are also rules known as "play rules" which are set to be broken and punished in the context of play.
+Punishment should also not be confused with BDSM training which may involve giving pain simply in order to increase the endurance limit of the submissive.
 Sometimes, disciplining may avoid punishment altogether, and instead a hard glance or loud voice from the dominant may be effective.

 In addition to punishment, disciplining may also involve positive reinforcement.
-This involves rewarding the sub for good behaviour (e.g. being allowed to sleep on a bed rather than a hard floor).
+This involves rewarding a submissive for good behaviour (e.g. being allowed to sleep on a bed rather than a hard floor).